-Shouldn’t I Wait for the Weather Forecast to Book?
+- Shouldn’t I wait for the weather forecast to book?

-Although we make every effort to accommodate last minute requests, but we have to turn down many requests.
+Although we make every effort to accommodate last-minute requests, we have to turn down many requests.
 You should book as soon as your plans are firm since the deposit is fully refundable if the weather is bad and we can’t arrange another mutually convenient time.

-How many people can Plan Sea carry?
+- How many people can Plan Sea carry?

 The boat is a 35-foot long vessel that is a classic New England boat.
 She is a Downeast lobster yacht style boat built in Maine.
-The 350HP turbocharged diesel engine allows the motor vessel to cruise at 15 knots or 17.3 MPH.
+The 350HP turbocharged diesel engine allows the motor vessel to cruise at 11 knots or 12.5 MPH.
 The Downeast-style hull is very seaworthy and provides a soft ride in most sea conditions.
 These boats have proven to be efficient and safe during their years of service in the ocean off the Maine coast.

 Before we purchased and renamed the vessel Plan Sea in 2014, she served as the offshore research vessel, Indigo, for the College of the Atlantic in Bar Harbor, Maine.
 We have completely retrofit the vessel with beautiful new furniture and wood to give her that yacht-like feel.

-Worried about Sea Sickness?
+- Worried about seasickness?

 Captain Dave: My wife really gets seasick!
 I’ve always said that if she gazes at a watercolor painting for too long she gets nauseous.
 I’ve even felt seasick – even though I grew up on boats.
 There is no worse feeling and I will help you avoid this.
 During our 30 years of marriage I’ve had to learn how to drive the boat and avoid certain conditions that get her nauseous.

-Does Plan Sea do fishing excursions?
+- Does Plan Sea do fishing excursions?

 Plan Sea is not outfitted for fishing trips.
 She has been re-designed and built to be a luxury Downeast luxury passenger vessel for your cruising and partying comfort.
-She’s the perfect vessel for day trips to the Vineyard, Nantucket and evening sunset cruises!
+She’s the perfect vessel for day trips to the Vineyard, Nantucket, and evening sunset cruises!

-Is Plan Sea safe?
+- Is Plan Sea safe?

-She has all the required safety apparatus, plus additional equipment including: 30 life jackets, a 25-person Inflatable Buoyant Apparatus (life raft), two marine radios with Digital Selective Calling(DSC) for the Global Maritime Distress Safety System, two radars, EPIRB, two chart plotter GPS units, an Automatic Identification System (AIS), 10,000 gallon-per-hour pump capacity and more.
+She has all the required safety apparatus, plus additional equipment including: 30 life jackets, a 25-person Inflatable Buoyant Apparatus (life raft), two marine radios with Digital Selective Calling(DSC) for the Global Maritime Distress Safety System, two radars, EPIRB, three chart plotter GPS units, an Automatic Identification System (AIS), 10,000 gallon-per-hour pump capacity and more.

-Are children required to wear PFD Life Vests while on board?
+- Are children required to wear PFD life vests while on board?

 Children are not required to wear PFD lifejackets while aboard Plan Sea since she is an inspected vessel (like the ferry).
-We are required to carry child PFD’s on board.
+We are required to carry child PFDs on board.
 You are welcome to bring your own or use ours and put them on your children should you so choose.

-What should we bring?
+- What should we bring?

 There are a few things that you may want to bring to make yourself as comfortable as possible on the luxury passenger vessel.
 Once you are away from the dock, there is no going back if you happen to forget something important.
 Use this handy checklist to make sure you don’t forget anything: